scrabbletank/farhome-rules/rulesdoc.md

 - **Ingredients:** 2 Dragonflower, 1 Scorchroot
 - **Roll:** 2 Bad dice, 2 Terrible die

 For the next 10 minutes, on your turn you may spend 7 AP to breath fire on all creatures in your zone of control.
-Each must make a Dexterity save vs 2 superior dice.
+Each must make a Dexterity save against 2 superior dice.
 On hit they take 1 wound of fire damage.

 ___
 #### Poisons